blacfrost/RawCrypt/README.md

 # RawCrypt
-Basic repo of the RawCrypt.com code.
+This is a basic repo of the RawCrypt.com code.

 This website is built upon the Laravel framework and as such, I am unable to upload all 14k files involved in make the site function the way it does.

 The included code is the basis of how the website functions.